 San Marino is one of those places that I didn’t expect to like as much as I did, but this micro country was truly a special place to visit.
 I discovered it by chance and it quickly became a must-visit on our road trip through Italy!
 I quickly absorbed all the information I could about the country and there were plenty of fun facts about San Marino to intrigue our entire group.
+Add these to the numerous reasons to visit San Marino and there’s no excuse for NOT visiting!

 It’s located about three hours south of Venice and is home to incredible views of the Italian countryside.
-I was happy we got to spend a night here and enjoy the views, history, and unique atmosphere of San Marino
+I was happy we got to spend a night here and enjoy the views, history, and unique atmosphere of San Marino.

 Any time someone asks me where they should go in Italy, if they are anywhere near Venice, I immediately recommend visiting San Marino.
 Nestled inland from the Adriatic Coast, the iconic towers are a sight worth seeing.
 If you’re planning a trip, here are some interesting fun facts about San Marino.
 Be sure to sign up and get your free country guide filled with practical tips, useful apps, and important information.